puppetlabs/puppet-docs/source/guides/external_nodes.markdown

 Inside the ENC, you can reference any data source you want, including some of Puppet's own data sources, but from Puppet's perspective, it just puts in a node name and gets back a hash of information.

-ENCs can co-exist with standard node definitions in `site.pp`, and the classes declared in each source are effectively merged.
+ENCs can co-exist with standard node definitions in `site.pp`, and **the classes declared in each source are effectively merged.**

-> ### Aside: Under the Hood
+> ### How Merging Works
 >
-> Every node always gets a node object from the configured `node_terminus`.
-(This setting takes effect where the catalog is compiled; on the master server when using puppet agent, and on the node itself when using puppet apply).
-The default node terminus is `plain`, which returns an empty node object, and the `exec` terminus calls an ENC script to determine what should go in the node object.
-Thus, the ENC interface is really a plugin within a plugin; there are more direct termini available, like the `ldap` terminus, which looks up information in an LDAP directory to create nodes.
+> Every node **always** gets a **node object** (which may be empty or may contain classes, parameters, and an environment) from the configured `node_terminus`.
+(This setting takes effect where the catalog is compiled; on the puppet master server when using an agent/master arrangement, and on the node itself when using puppet apply.
+The default node terminus is `plain`, which returns an empty node object; the `exec` terminus calls an ENC script to determine what should go in the node object.)
+Every node **may** also get a **node definition** from the site manifest (usually called site.pp).
 >
 > When compiling a node's catalog, Puppet will include ALL of the following:
 >
-> * Any classes specified in the node object from the node terminus
+> * Any classes specified in the node object it received from the node terminus
 > * Any classes or resources which are in the site manifest but outside any node definitions
 > * Any classes or resources in the most specific node definition in site.pp that matches the current node (if site.pp contains any node definitions)
->     * Note that if site.pp contains at least one node definition, there **must** be a node definition that matches the current node; compilation will fail if a match can't be found.
-Note also that `node default` can match any node if no more specific node definitions match it.
+>     * Note 1: If site.pp contains at least one node definition, it **must** have a node definition that matches the current node; compilation will fail if a match can't be found.
+>     * Note 2: If the node name resembles a dot-separated fully qualified domain name, Puppet will make muiltiple attempts to match a node definition, removing the right-most part of the name each time.
+Thus, Puppet would first try `agent1.example.com`, then `agent1.example`, then `agent1`.
+This behavior isn't mimicked when calling an ENC, which is invoked only once with the agent's full node name.
+>     * Note 3: If no matching node definition can be found with the node's name, Puppet will try one last time with a node name of `default`; most users include a `node default {}` statement in their site.pp file.
+This behavior isn't mimicked when calling an ENC.

 Considerations and Limitations